pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
-														This project is simple game that I have created to practice the concepts of JavaFx.
-This program displays a circle of radius 10 pixels filled with a random color at a random location on a pane.
-When you click the circle, it disappears and a new random- color circle is displayed at another random location.
+														This project is simple game that I created in order to practice the concepts of JavaFx.
+This program displays a circle with a radius of 10 pixels.
+Each time the circle is filled with a random color and is displayed at a random location on a pane.
+When you click the circle, it disappears and a new circle is displayed.
 After 5 circles are clicked, the time spent is displayed in the pane.
+The purpose of this game is to test your eye-hand coordination by requiring a player to first locate a circle, and then perform an action.
+The randomization of both location and color helps eliminate players from identifying a pattern.
+Players can repeat the game to improve their times and practice their eye-hand coordination.
 													</p>

 												</div>